He Zehui

-Professor He Zehui or Ho Zah-wei (何泽慧; March 5, 1914 – June 20, 2011) was a Chinese nuclear physicist who worked with Walther Bothe in Nazi Germany during World War II and with Irène Joliot-Curie in Paris, and later helped develop the Chinese nuclear programme.
+He Zehui or Ho Zah-wei (何泽慧; March 5, 1914 – June 20, 2011) was a Chinese nuclear physicist who worked with Walther Bothe in Nazi Germany during World War II and with Irène Joliot-Curie in Paris, and later helped develop the Chinese nuclear programme.
 She is credited with discovering the phenomenon of elastic collision between positrons and electrons by 1945, and – jointly with her husband Qian Sanqiang – ternary and quaternary fission in the uranium nucleus in 1946.

 Biography

 Family

 The 1936 graduation class of the physics department at Tsinghua University.
 He Zehui is at the front, second from right; her future husband Qian Sanqiang is at the back, far left.

 He Zehui was born in Suzhou in 1914 as the daughter of He Cheng, an early member of the Tongmenghui, who had received his education in Japan.
 She attended 振華女中 (Zhenhua Girls' School), a predecessor of Suzhou No.10 Middle School, founded by her maternal grandmother, Wangxie Changda and headed by her aunt, Wang Jiyu.
 She represented the school on the volleyball team.
 Her family is famous for producing three renowned women scientists.
 In addition to He Zehui, her older sister He Yizhen was an authority in spectroscopy and material science, and her younger sister He Zeying (何泽瑛) was a distinguished botanist.
 She was the cousin of Wang Ming-Chen.
 They are both sometimes credited as "The Chinese Madame Curie".